-Does Your Relationship Bring Out The Worst In You?
+6 Tips For When Your Relationship Brings Out The Worst In You

 Love is the master key that opens the gates of happiness, of hatred, of jealousy, and, most easily of all, the gate of fear. – Oliver Wendell Holmes, Sr.

 From time to time, I see people who have trouble staying calm in their intimate relationship.
 They may have endless patience with co-workers, customers, and friends but struggle to offer their partner that same calm presence.

 They describe becoming agitated or even furious over minor transgressions or differences in point of view in their intimate relationship.
 They may become stubborn in the pursuit of proving what is right.
 They may tell themselves they should let things go but they don’t.
 They worry that their partner will leave them because of their nagging, relentless approach.

 If you are struggling with this problem, first work to understand why these patterns persist.
 Some common problematic themes that underlie this problem are:

 • Believing you will be perceived as weak if you let something go.

 • Believing that unless your partner agrees with you they don’t understand your point of view.